Ricki Ariansyah

-Ricki Ariansyah (born 10 June 1997) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club Semen Padang.
+Ricki Ariansyah (born 10 June 1997) is an Indonesian professional footballer who plays as a defensive midfielder for Championship club PSIS Semarang.

 Club career

 PSCS Cilacap

 Ariansyah signed with PSCS Cilacap to play in the Indonesian Liga 2 for the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persijap Jepara

 In 2021, Ariansyah signed a contract with Indonesian Liga 2 club Persijap Jepara.
 He made his league debut on 27 September 2021 in a match against Hizbul Wathan at the Manahan Stadium, Surakarta.

 Persita Tangerang

 He was signed for Persita Tangerang to play in Liga 1 in the 2021 season.
 Ariansyah made his league debut on 7 January 2022 in a match against Persib Bandung at the Ngurah Rai Stadium, Denpasar.

 Madura United

 Ariansyah was signed for Madura United to play in Liga 1 in the 2022–23 season.
 He made his league debut on 23 July 2022 in a match against Barito Putera at the Gelora Ratu Pamelingan Stadium, Pamekasan.